HumanCellAtlas/dcp-community/rfcs/text/0000-data-citation-plan.md

 ### Phase 3 - Enabling citation of user defined collections of data
 This is designed to satisfy the requirements for User Story #6.
-This phase allows a data contribuor or data consumer to cite an arbitrary set of data which may span multiple projects.
+This phase allows a data contributor or data consumer to cite an arbitrary set of data which may span multiple projects.
 The user must be able to create a discrete collection of their selected data with the ability to update that collection (i.e. create a new version of the collection).
 The Data Browser must provide users access to each version of their collections.
 A data consumer must be able to share a citable DOI link to any of the collection versions that they have created.